 - Calculate the Value You Create.
 In a recent blog on The Non Prophet, Stewart Stearns, President, and CEO of the Sarasota Community Foundation wrote about “Bring Your Dad to School. ” (See https://www.cfsarasota.org/NonprofitCenter/Blog/tabid/376/EntryId/138/Are-our-social-programs-doing-any-good-Stewart-Stearns-shares-a-Connecting-Fathers-Families-story.aspx ) Over 7,000 dads participate in this event each year.
 If this was you, how would you estimate the value?
 The Independent Sector’s current rate for volunteers is $20.25 per hour.
 Assuming, from when they walked in the door until they left the school property, each dad spent one hour, that’s 7,000 dads x $20.25 or $141,750 for one year.
 Estimate value for what you do.
 Instead of being little, I bet you’re making a big, hairy, contribution.
 (For more on this listen to this podcast: https://www.kedconsult.com/other-resources.)
 Find ways to calculate and then, express the value you provide.
 The value is the basis of your obtaining the funding you need.

 - Build Your Self-Esteem.
 Read one of Nathanial Branden’s, Glenn Schiraldi’s or other’s books.
 Self-esteem is a skill.
 Increase your own to help your organization.
 “Don your oxygen mask first.”

 Component 3.
 Help Others to Hold You Organization in High Esteem

-High esteem organizations say things like, “We are a recognized and valued partner in our community, and “Even thought we are just a small (substitute regional, independent, etc.) non-profit, we make a tremendous difference in the lives of those we serve.”
-Growing your organizations esteem will yield high esteem results including more resources and funding for your mission.
+High esteem organizations say things like, “We are a recognized and valued partner,” and “We make a tremendous difference in the lives of those we serve.”
+Growing your organization’s esteem will yield more resources and funding for your mission.